dbanetto/uni/presentation/slides.md

 # Evaluation

-Metrics that have been identified to tests against:
+Metrics that have been identified to test against:

  * How many loop invariants would be removed over the test suite?
  * What invariant generators get the highest yield of reduced loop invariants?
- * How close to a programmer's code is the generated code?
+ * How close to a programmer's invariants is the generated invariants?
  * Are all of the generated invariants useful?

 # Future Work